-A new study has suggested that just about half of all searches on Google do not end with a click through to a website in the results page.
+A new study has suggested that just about half of all searches on Google do not end with a click through to a website in the results page [UPDATE: A study in 2022 said it was closer to a quarter].
 While this may startle some lawyers who have been told that it’s critically important to rank well in targeted search engine results pages (SERPs) by, for example, us, the reality is that the searches that lawyers are trying to attract to their websites are not going to be the kinds of searches that go click-less online.

 It’s Important to Remember Google’s Business Model, Here